pursuit-curriculum/unit-dsa/intro-to-big-o/README.md

 How close is this solution to the one you used when trying it yourself?
 If it matched what you tried, can you think of another way?

-If it isn't how you approached it, try to code your approach
+Try to code your approach if it isn't how you approached it.

 ## Lab: